voideditor/void/CONTRIBUTING.md

 1. Install all dependencies.

+At the root of the repo, run:
 ```
-yarn
+npm i
 ```

 2. In VS Code, press <kbd>Ctrl+Shift+B</kbd> to start the build process - this can take some time.
 If you're not using VS Code, run `npm run watch` instead.

-3. Run `./scripts/code.sh` in your terminal.
+3. chmod +x `./scripts/code.sh` in your terminal. to make the script executable

+4. run `./scripts/code.sh` in your terminal.

 This should open up the built IDE after loading for some time.
 To see new changes without restarting the build, use <kbd>Ctrl+Shift+P</kbd> and run "Reload Window".